-EMS 290 Field Externship Practicum
+EMS 292 Paramedic Field Externship Practicum II

-(0-54-18) Field experience with an affiliated advanced life support transporting agency.
-Students life support transporting agency.
-Students work under the direct supervision of a paramedic field-training officer.
+The continuation of the field experience courses with an affiliated advanced life support agency.
+Students work in the field and work under the direct supervision of a paramedic preceptor responding to 911 emergency calls.